Many people are surprised to learn that men and women can have significant differences in their teeth and gums. It is not something you expect!

 Jaw and bite differences

 Men typically have a more pronounced jawline and a stronger bite, which can result in different wear patterns on the teeth.
-On the other hand, Women may experience more issues related to having a smaller jaw, such as crowding or a misaligned bite.
+On the other hand, women may experience more issues related to a smaller jaw, such as crowding or a misaligned bite.
+Knowing this can help you to understand common issues that may arise throughout your life.

 Similarities between men's and women’s teeth

 Despite these differences, the fundamentals of dental care remain the same for both men and women.
 Regular visits to the “dentist near me” and maintaining good oral hygiene practices are essential for everyone, regardless of gender.
+Frequent visits for checkups and hygiene appointments will help you keep on top of your oral health.

 Neither men nor women are more susceptible to plaque and tartar build-up.